astropy/astropy/docs/timeseries/lombscargle.rst

 Additional Arguments
 --------------------
-On initialization, :class:`~astropy.stats.LombScargle` takes a few additional arguments which control the model for the data:
+On initialization, :class:`~astropy.timeseries.LombScargle` takes a few additional arguments which control the model for the data:

 - ``center_data`` (``True`` by default) controls whether the ``y`` values are